 Matilda Bubb, Cultural Planner

-Matilda Bubb began her arts administration career in Boise as the Public Arts Manager from 1998-2017.
-During her tenure, the City Council passed the Percent-for-Public Art ordinance in 2001, a foresighted decision marking the beginning of the city’s significant investment in public art.
+She began her Boise arts administration career as the city’s Public Arts Manager from 1998-2017.
+During her tenure, the City Council passed the Percent-for-Public Art ordinance in 2001, a policy she helped craft, marking the beginning of the city’s significant investment in public art.